StructGPT: A General Framework for Large Language Model to Reason over Structured Data: Experiment

 Table~\ref{tab:sql} shows the results on DB-based datasets.
-First, with all the information from DB~(table names, column names, and foreign keys) as the prompt, ChatGPT has the capability of directly generating suitable SQL query of the question, performing well on all three datasets.
-Whereas, the performance of ChatGPT is not better than competitive full-data supervised-tuning methods, showing the difficulty of this task.
-As our proposed method can extract relevant tables and columns, it also alleviates the influence from irrelevant information for ChatGPT to generate the SQL query.
-The consistent performance improvements over the three datasets also indicate the effectiveness of our proposed method.
+First, with all the information from DB~(table names, column names, and foreign keys) as the prompt, the LLMs have the capability of directly generating a suitable SQL query of the question, performing well on all three datasets.
+Whereas, the performance of LLMs is not better than competitive full-data supervised-tuning methods, showing the difficulty of this task.
+As our proposed method can extract relevant tables and columns, it also alleviates the influence of irrelevant information for LLMs to generate the SQL query.
+Simultaneously, with the assistance of 32 in-context exemplars, LLMs exhibit enhanced comprehension of the mapping between natural language questions and their corresponding SQL queries.
+The consistent performance improvements over the three datasets whenever in zero-shot or few-shot settings also indicate the effectiveness of our proposed method.